 The bike can convince with its sensitive drive, which can also be easily controlled with the handlebar display.
 The power of the motor is typical for such hub motors, the operation is exceptionally quiet.
 The Gates Belt Drive also works silently and performs solidly.
 The bike only shows weaknesses in details that you can come to terms with.
 It would certainly be more practical if the rear light was connected to the bike’s battery — but you can get by with it as it is.
 In important points, such as the workmanship and the components of the drive, the bike shows no significant weaknesses!

 With its current price of 1,599 Euros, the Tenways CGO 600 is certainly one of the most interesting models in this segment.
-Interested parties can choose between four color variants, and the bike is also available in two frame sizes.
+Interested parties can choose between five color variants, and the bike is also available in four frame sizes.
 More information about the CGO 600 can be found on the Tenways website, where the bike can also be ordered directly.